ChrstphrHll/npc_gen/students/Tisette Bender.md

 ### Description
 - Gnome Paladin from Shadesburry Initiative
 - 1st year Assault student in Burk
-- short straight dirty blonde hair that's plain, Gray eyes, and Brown skin
+- shoulder length wavy platinum hair that's put up, Gray eyes, and Brown skin
 - Is Profound and Plain, and has Logic as their ideal

 ### Organizations